abdoo5xp/TinyML_ITI_41/README.md

 # Packages Installation :
 you should run the following commands on your cmd -->

-pip install opencv-python \n
+pip install opencv-python
-pip install tensorflow \n
+pip install tensorflow
-pip install numpy \n
+pip install numpy

 # How to use :
 1- Download the code files on your laptop.
 2- Update the model path with the absolute path.
 3- Press the run button xD.